External Advisory Board Members

 Representative Kay Khan (D - Middlesex 11th)

-Elected to the House of Representatives in 1998, Liz Malia represents the 11th Suffolk District.
-Serving a district that consists of parts of Jamaica Plain, Roxbury, Dorchester and Roslindale, Representative Malia has dedicated her tenure to constituent services and improving the quality of life for residents in her district.
-She has worked extensively on public safety issues, improving community relations with the police, worked to promote independence and well-being of the elderly and worked to ensure transparent and inclusive community development processes.
-In the legislature, she serves as the Assistant Vice Chair of the Committee on Ways and Means.
-She also serves on Joint Committee on Labor and Workforce Development and as the House Chair of the Women’s Legislative Caucus (191st General Court).
+First elected to the Massachusetts House of Representatives in 1998, Liz Malia represented the 11th Suffolk District until 2022.
+Serving a district that consists of parts of Jamaica Plain, Roxbury, Dorchester and Roslindale, Representative Malia dedicated her tenure to constituent services and improving the quality of life for residents in her district.
+She worked extensively on public safety issues, improving community relations with the police, to promote independence and well-being of the elderly, and to ensure transparent and inclusive community development processes.
+In the legislature, she served as the Assistant Vice Chair of the Committee on Ways and Means.
+She also served on Joint Committee on Labor and Workforce Development and as the House Chair of the Women’s Legislative Caucus (191st General Court).

 As the former House Chair of the Joint Committee on Mental Health, Substance Use, and Recovery for more than a decade, Representative Malia led efforts to improve access to mental health and substance abuse services, especially in communities of color.
 She received the Presidential Award by the Massachusetts Psychiatric Society and the Kathleen M. Scanlan Advocacy Award by the Massachusetts Council on Compulsive Gambling for her commitment to mental health issues.

-In addition, Representative Malia led the legislative efforts against human trafficking and has championed such issues as marriage equality, CORI reform, foreclosure legislation, affordable housing, immigrants’ rights, women’s health issues and many others.
-Born in upstate New York, Liz Malia earned a Bachelor of Arts degree from Boston College and later attended the Women in Politics and Government program at UMass.
-She lives in Jamaica Plain with her wife Rita and their dog, Bobo.
+In addition, Representative Malia led the legislative efforts against human trafficking and championed such issues as marriage equality, CORI reform, foreclosure legislation, affordable housing, immigrants’ rights, women’s health issues and many others.
+Born in upstate New York, Liz Malia earned a Bachelor of Arts degree from Boston College and later attended the Women in Politics and Government graduate program at UMass Boston (now the Gender, Leadership, and Public Policy graduate program).
+Representative Malia lives in Jamaica Plain with her wife Rita and their dog, Bobo.

-State Representative Liz Miranda represents the 5th Suffolk District, the most of color district in Massachusetts.
+Senator Liz Miranda represents Suffolk 2nd District in Massachusetts.
 As the daughter of Cabo Verdean immigrants, she has been a tireless advocate for immigrant rights.
-She also has filed legislation around reform to save Black lives, improve racial disparities in maternal health, promote environmental justice within disproportionately impacted communities, and ensure a just recovery for micro-to-small businesses most impacted by the COVID-19 pandemic.
+Senator Miranda was previously a state representative from 2019 to 2022, representing Suffolk District 5, the most of color district in Massachusetts.
+She has filed legislation around reform to save Black lives, improve racial disparities in maternal health, promote environmental justice within disproportionately impacted communities, and ensure a just recovery for micro-to-small businesses most impacted by the COVID-19 pandemic.
 In response to the COVID-19 pandemic, she was the first legislator in the Commonwealth to establish a district-led community care program that assisted over 3,000 vulnerable residents in Roxbury and Dorchester with food security, housing assistance, unemployment assistance, and access to COVID-19 testing.

 Evelyn Murphy, President, The WAGE Project, Inc.; Former Lieutenant Governor